Expert: Lack of oxygen killed George Floyd, not drugs

 Chauvin kept his knee on Floyd's neck for 3 minutes, 2 seconds, after Floyd had "reached the point where there was not one ounce of oxygen left in the body," Tobin said.

-As prosecutors repeatedly played a video clip of Floyd on the ground, Tobin pinpointed what he saw as a change in the man's face that told him Floyd was dead.
+As prosecutors repeatedly played a video clip of Floyd on the ground, Tobin pinpointed what he said was a change in the man's face that told him Floyd was dead.
+That moment happened around five minutes after police began holding Floyd down.

-"At the beginning you can see he's conscious, you can see slight flickering, and then it disappears," the witness said.
+"At the beginning you can see he's conscious, you can see slight flickering, and then it disappears," Tobin said.
 He explained: "That's the moment the life goes out of his body."

-But Tobin said he analyzed Floyd's respiration as seen on body-camera video and explained that while fentanyl typically cuts the rate of respiration by 40 percent, Floyd's breathing was "right around normal" just before he lost consciousness.
-Similarly, he said people with severe heart disease have very high respiratory rates.

-Tobin also said the high blood level of carbon dioxide measured in the hospital emergency room can be explained by the fact that Floyd was not breathing for nearly 10 minutes before paramedics began artificial respiration, as opposed to his breathing being suppressed by fentanyl.

-The doctor explained that just because Floyd was talking and shown moving on video, it doesn't mean he was breathing adequately.
-He said a person can continue to speak until the airway narrows to 15%, after which "you are in deep trouble."
+In his testimony, Tobin explained that just because Floyd was talking and shown moving on video doesn't mean he was breathing adequately.
+He said that a leg movement seen in the footage was involuntary, and that a person can continue to speak until the airway narrows to 15%, after which "you are in deep trouble."

 Officers can be heard on video telling Floyd that if he can talk, he can breathe.

-Tobin also reviewed video that showed Floyd's leg moving upward at one point, and he explained that it was involuntary.
+On cross-examination, Nelson suggested there was no way to know how much fentanyl Floyd had ingested, and Isenschmid agreed.
+The defense attorney also said it's impossible to know the concentration of fentanyl in illegal street drugs.

+"Every single pill you take, it becomes a unique experience for the person, right?"
+Isenschmid agreed.

-The doctor used simple language, with terms like "pump handle" and "bucket handle" to describe the act of breathing for the jury.
-He explained that when the airway narrows, breathing becomes "enormously more difficult" — like "breathing through a drinking straw."
+In his own turn on the stand, Tobin used simple language, with terms like "pump handle" and "bucket handle" to describe the act of breathing for the jury.
+He explained that when the airway narrows, breathing becomes far more difficult — like "breathing through a drinking straw."

-At one point he loosened his tie and placed his hands on his own neck and the back of his head to demonstrate how the airway works, inviting the jurors to examine their own necks.
+At one point, the doctor loosened his tie and placed his hands on his own neck and the back of his head to demonstrate how the airway works, inviting the jurors to examine their own necks.
 Most of them did so, though the judge later told them they didn't have to.

-The expert calculated that at times when Chauvin was in a near-vertical position, with his toes off the ground, half of Chauvin's body weight -- 91.5 pounds -- was directly on Floyd's neck.
+The expert calculated that at times when Chauvin was in a near-vertical position, with his toes off the ground, half of Chauvin's body weight with his gear included -- or 91.5 pounds -- was directly on Floyd's neck.

-He said it appeared that Floyd was getting enough oxygen to keep his brain alive for about the first five minutes because he was still speaking.
-Tobin said that where Chauvin had his knee after the five-minute mark was not that important, because at that point Floyd had already experienced brain damage.
+He said it appeared that Floyd was getting enough oxygen to keep his brain alive for about the first five minutes, because he was still speaking.
+Tobin said that where Chauvin had his knee after the five-minute mark was not that important, because at that point Floyd had already suffered brain damage.

-Nelson, Chauvin's attorney, has repeatedly shown the jury still images from the video that he said showed Chauvin's knee was on Floyd's shoulder blade.
-But nearly all of those images were captured after the five-minute mark, according to video time stamps.
+Chauvin's attorney has repeatedly shown the jury still images from the video that he said depicted Chauvin's knee on Floyd's shoulder blade, not his neck.
+But nearly all of those images were captured after the five-minute mark, according to the time stamps.

 (0) comments